 The total number of tests needed may have been reduced further given that some residents who left Wuhan before the lockdown in January may well not have returned.

 However, we don't have an exact number for this.

 Also, the timeframe has shifted somewhat since the initial announcement of a 10-day programme of testing, which was made on 12 May.

 The Wuhan authorities later said different districts within the city would be starting at different times.

 "Each district finishes its tests within 10 days from the date it started them," the Wuhan Centre for Disease Control said, which effectively extended the deadline beyond the original pledge.

 How many have been tested?

-All the data we have comes from the local health authorities in Wuhan, so we need to be aware of not having independent verification for the numbers.
+All the data we have comes from official sources in Wuhan, and there's no independent verification for the numbers.

-Reports suggest they have been using batches of between five and 10 samples in Wuhan, only carrying out individual tests if a batch proves positive.
+Reports suggest they used batches of between five and 10 samples in Wuhan, only carrying out individual tests if a batch proved positive.

-This would be an efficient way to test large numbers of people where infection levels are low, as most batches would produce negative results.
+This is an efficient way to test large numbers of people where infection levels are low, as most batches would produce negative results.